margaretfoster/margaretfoster/README.md

-## Hi! 👋 I am Margaret Foster, a quantitative researcher and data scientist.
-I am good at developing and implementing techniques to measure abstract or hard-to-capture problems.
+## Hi! 👋 I am Margaret Foster, an applied machine learning & network modeling specialist with deep expertise in complex, sparse, and geopolitical data.
+I develop and implement techniques to measure abstract or hard-to-capture problems.

 I am broadly trained, with most of my work focusing on interpretable strategies for analyzing text, network, and event data.